 Social Media—Our Instagram channel needs to be more inclusive, period related (ie. not just random aesthetically-appealing pictures), action-oriented (get people thinking, talking, and mobilizing).
 Let’s poke at the boundaries a bit so we can start pushing.
 Periods are a people thing!

-Deliverable—Mimi will have to provide specific insight.
-Most likely includes helping with captions, possibly suggesting or curating more inclusive, brand/movement-related posts.
+Deliverable—2 community building Instagram posts per week (caption+image) on relevant topics to our values of: sustainability, empowerment, self-love, inclusion, body positivity, and menstrual health activism.
+These should be designed to start conversations or hold space for others to have a dialog.
+Collaborating or cross-promoting with other brands/leaders/educators we admire can also be done here.
+Timing of content creation & posting to be coordinated with Jess through Telegram and Planoly.

 Blog—Let’s tell stories that people can connect to.